-- The telecoil does not work without a teleloop (that is, an induction loop) or an HAC telephone. - If you are having trouble hearing with the telecoil, ask your hearing care professional to modify the function - If there is no sound from your hearing aids in a teleloop system with an active Telecoil function, the teleloop system may not be turned on or may not be operating correctly. - The sound from the teleloop and the hearing aid microphones can be mixed according to your preference.
-Ask your hearing care professional for more details.
+- The telecoil does not work without a teleloop (that is, an induction loop) or an HAC telephone. - If you are having trouble hearing with the telecoil, ask your hearing care professional to modify the function. - If there is no sound from your hearing aids in a teleloop system with an active Telecoil function, the teleloop system may not be turned on or may not be operating correctly. - The sound from the teleloop and the hearing aid microphones can be mixed according to your preference.
+Ask your hearing care professional for more details. - When you want to stop the telecoil function, change to another listening program.